Safety

 personal protective equipment

 PPE.
-Any example of safety equipment that workers wear or use to prevent injury in the workplace.
-Safety glasses are common PPE.
+Any safety equipment that employees wear or use to prevent injury in the workplace.
+Common personal protective equipment includes earplugs, safety glasses, and hard hats.

 physical hazards

-A type of confined space hazard that is non-chemical and affects the body.
+A category of confined space hazard that is non-chemical and affects the body.
 Physical hazards include vibration, temperature, and noise.

 PPE

 Personal protective equipment.
-Any example of safety equipment that workers wear or use to prevent injury in the workplace.
-Safety glasses are common PPE.
+Any safety equipment that employees wear or use to prevent injury in the workplace.
+Common PPE includes earplugs, safety glasses, and hard hats.

 primary irritants